 Supportive parents are a vital component to a successful youth sports organization, and not just because they pay the registration fee and drive the kids to practice.
 Parents, in cooperation with coaches, referees and league officials, help to establish a positive atmosphere in which our kids can thrive, not only as athletes, but also as people.
 Parents serve as role models by exhibiting good sportsmanship and exercising restraint in the face of adversity.
 SNSA believes that our Henderson United and Southern Highlands United parents are the best of any youth sports league, and we thank you for your continued support!

 Soccer is a physical activity, and unfortunately our players sometimes suffer a serious injury that requires medical attention.
-SNSA provides secondary medical insurance for all players who are registered with Henderson United Youth Soccer (HUYS) and Southern Highlands United (SHU) through Soccer Association for Youth (SAY).
+SNSA provides secondary medical insurance for all players who are registered with Henderson United Youth Soccer (HUYS) and Southern Highlands United (SHU) through US Club Soccer (USCS).
 If your child suffers an injury at a soccer practice or game, you will need to do the following to file a claim:

 WHAT EQUIPMENT WILL MY CHILD NEED?
-Your registration fee includes a uniform shirt, shorts and socks for the fall season.
+Your registration fee includes a uniform shirt, shorts and socks for the fall season (the Mini Kickers program also includes shin guards and a ball).
 Other equipment that each player will need:

 Players shall not wear anything that could be dangerous to themselves or another player, including hard casts, watches, jewelry, hair clips, etc.

 HOW WILL I KNOW WHICH TEAM MY CHILD IS ON?
-The league will distribute rosters to coaches by August 10.
+The league will distribute rosters to coaches by mid-August.
 Once a coach has the roster, he/she will notify each player on the team.
-If you have not heard from a coach by August 26, please send an e-mail to email@example.com or call 568-0400.
+If you have not heard from a coach by August 31, please send an e-mail to email@example.com or call 568-0400.

 WHERE WILL THE GAMES BE PLAYED?
 SNSA purchases permits from the City of Henderson and Clark County for fields in the Henderson and South Valley area.
 The number of teams in your child’s age group will determine where games are played.
-Some fields we may be using are Acacia Park, Anthem Hills Park, Heritage Park, Reunion Trails Park, Madeira Canyon Park and Green Valley HS.
+Some fields we may be using are Acacia Park, Anthem Hills Park, Cactus Wren Park, Heritage Park, Russell Road Recreation Complex and Green Valley HS.
 Field locations will be posted on our website at www.snsasoccer.com when they become available.

 WHEN WILL THE GAMES BE PLAYED?
-Games are scheduled to start on September 7.
+Games are scheduled to start on September 12, 2015.
 Most games will be played on Saturdays, though some older age groups may have some weeknight games.
-Schedules will be distributed to coaches and will be posted on the website by the end of August.
-Season play will end on or before November 16.
+Schedules will be distributed to coaches and will be posted on the website the first weekend in March.
+Season play will end on or before November 14.

 WHAT ABOUT PLAYING TIME?
 By rule, players should play a minimum of half the game minutes in regular season games.
 Coaches may reduce a player's playing time (with prior approval of the league) as a disciplinary measure if necessary, including a reduction in the playing time of a player that habitually misses practice.
 The minimum playing time rule does not apply during tournament play.

 HOW CAN I HELP SNSA?
 This league is run primarily by VOLUNTEERS – all Board Members, coaches and other volunteers are giving their time so your child can participate in a great sport and have fun.
 SNSA needs coaches!
 No experience is necessary; we provide coach training free of charge.
 SNSA also needs team managers and referees, as well as volunteers to serve on our league committees.
-Send an e-mail to email@example.com or call us at 568-0400 if you can help – we need you!
+Call us at 702-568-0400 or send an email to firstname.lastname@example.org if you can help – we need you!
 Please be kind to your volunteers.